Rainbowfish-Tech-Collab/Pet-Health-Tracker/README.md

 ```

-2. To run your express server run:
+2. To run your express server run (ensure you're in the `backend` directory) :

 ```
 npm run dev
 ```

 3. You can then access the server at

 ```
 http://localhost:3000
 ```